Online Learning for Everyday Skills in Maths and English

 Information and Assessment Session

-Before you start on your course you will need to attend an information and assessment session.
+If you decide on the qualification route you will need to apply and attend an information and assessment session in College.

 What will happen in the information and assessment session?

-You will complete an online assessment to find your current skill level in English and/or maths and will be offered an appropriate course.
+You will complete an online initial assessment and diagnostics to find your current skill level in English or maths and will be offered an appropriate course.

 What do I need to bring with me to the information and assessment session?